7 takeaways from Tuesday's shocking January 6 hearing - KTVZ

 The House select committee investigating the January 6, 2021, Capitol Hill insurrection reconvened Tuesday for a hastily scheduled hearing, featuring blockbuster testimony from Trump White House aide Cassidy Hutchinson.

 Hutchinson has cooperated extensively with the investigation, having sat for four closed-door depositions.
-She brought the goods for her in-person appearance Tuesday.
 She revealed how then-President Donald Trump and his inner circle were warned about the potential for violence on January 6, and how Trump wanted to join the throngs of his supporters at the US Capitol.

 The testimony bolstered the narrative that the committee has been driving toward over the last few weeks: That Trump incited and supported the insurrection as part of a desperate power grab to steal a second term, and that many of his top advisers thought his schemes were illegal.

-Note: CORRECTION: This story has been corrected to note that Trump did not mention pardons for rioters in his January 7, 2021, speech.